sylque/dcs-website-schema/README.md

 The above `dcsTag` section says: _When connecting a page, a menu or a balloon to Discourse, the Discourse tag used will be of the form `dcs-pageName-triggerId`, where pageName will be 1-6 characters long and triggerId_ (i.e. the id of the menu or balloon) _will be 0-9 characters long.
-Besides, the tag will be lower case only._
+Besides, the tag will be lowercase only._

 ## Single page with discussions